El Cerrito Historical Society: 1975-2025

 1977: The first-ever history of El Cerrito, “El Cerrito, Historical Evolution,” by Edward Staniford, was published by the society in an edition of 2,000 copies.

-1978: The society published its first Forge newsletter, its title derived from the forge of city pioneer Wilhem Rust, a blacksmith from Hannover, Germany.
+1978: The society published its first Forge newsletter, its title derived from the blacksmith forge of city pioneer Wilhem Rust.
 Historian George Collier would edit and write much of the Forge for almost a decade.

 1980: Lucille Irish organized a historic fashion show at the city’s Open House Senior Center, the first of many senior-focused events over the years.